• Skip to primary navigation

 adding ice cream to blender

 • Milk - You can use any kind of milk you want.
 Personally, I prefer whole milk or even heavy cream.
 A high fat milk will add more flavor and keep things nice and creamy.
+You won't need more than a half cup milk.

 adding milk and vanilla to blender with ice cream